Cross-Class Feature Augmentation for Class Incremental Learning: Experiments

-\paragraph{\bf Comparison with other data augmentation techniques} Data augmentation is a widely used method to increase the number of training examples and learn a robust model eventually, and we need to show the superiority of CCFA to the standard data augmentation methods.
-We employ CutMix (CM)~\cite{yun2019cutmix}, Manifold-MixUp (MM)~\cite{verma2019manifold}, and a variant of PASS~\cite{zhu2021prototype} (PASS*) for comparisons.
-Since PASS is not designed as a memory-based method, we mimic the augmentation process of PASS by adding noise from the standard Gaussian distribution $\mathcal{N}(\mathbf{0},\mathbf{I})$ to the features and assigning its label based on the prediction of the old classifier.
-Table~\ref{tab:multi_abl}(c) exhibits that CCFA clearly outperforms the existing augmentation methods for class incremental learning.
+\paragraph{\bf Comparison with other data augmentation techniques} Data augmentation is a widely used method to increase the number of training examples and learn a robust model.
+We show the superiority of CCFA to the standard data augmentation methods.
+We employ CutMix~\cite{yun2019cutmix}, Mixup~\cite{zhang2017mixup} and Manifold-MixUp~\cite{verma2019manifold}.
+Table~\ref{tab:multi_abl}(d) exhibits that CCFA clearly outperforms the existing augmentation methods for class incremental learning.

 \paragraph{\bf Results on exemplar-free setting} Table~\ref{tab:multi_abl}(e) presents the results of IL2A~\cite{zhu2021class} on CIFAR-100 with 10 incremental stages.
-IL2A~\cite{zhu2021class} is an exemplar-free method that consists of class augmentation and semantic augmentation.
-Table~\ref{tab:multi_abl}(e) shows that CCFA boosts the performance of baseline in exemplar-free settings.
-Note that semantic augmentation of IL2A~\cite{zhu2021class} is done by sampling features from a Gaussian distribution with class mean and variance just as PASS~\cite{zhu2021prototype}.
+IL2A~\cite{zhu2021class} is an exemplar-free method that employ two different augmentation strategies, class and semantic augmentations.
+Table~\ref{tab:multi_abl}(e) shows that CCFA boosts the performance of the baseline in exemplar-free settings.
+Note that semantic augmentation of IL2A~\cite{zhu2021class} samples features from a class-wise Gaussian distribution as in PASS~\cite{zhu2021prototype}.

+\paragraph{\bf Compatibility with the existing augmentation methods} We investigate the compatibility of CCFA with the existing augmentation methods, Mixup~\cite{zhang2017mixup} and CutMix~\cite{yun2019cutmix}, to show broad applicability of CCFA.
+Table~\ref{tab:mix} shows that CCFA benefits from the existing input-level augmentation techniques in every class incremental learning scenario.